import ThemedImage from '@theme/ThemedImage';

 Download the build for your OS from the

-is self-contained — the txiki.js runtime and the native libraries (libhidapi,
+self-contained — the txiki.js runtime and native libraries (libhidapi,

 libdeckbridge_native) are embedded and auto-extract on first run.
 No Node.js, no extra